jason-greenberg/jason-greenberg/README.md

 # [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=30&pause=5000&color=FFFFFF&width=1000&lines=Hi+I'm+Jason!+A+former+researcher+turned+Software+Dev!)](https://git.io/typing-svg)
-Once upon a time, I worked in clinical psychology research, but the magic of code caught my eye.
-I was fascinated with writing scripts that could automate my research workflow.
-Soon, I found myself learning JavaScript and embarking on a new adventure in software engineering.
+Once upon a time, I worked in clinical psychology research, but automating research tasks with programming pulled me down the rabbit hole.
+Scripts to speed up my research workflows, soon led me to learn web development.
+After I realize how much I loved to build, I took a leap, embarking on a new adventure in software engineering.
 Now, I spend my days building web applications and using code to solve real problems.

 I'm always exploring new technologies and challenging myself to learn new tools.
 With a background in both psychology and software development, I bring a unique perspective to any team.